Sanitation Standards for General Foods

 Article 3

-Foods being sold shall have normal and reasonable acceptable traits, flavor and color.
-No discoloration, off odor or flavor, abnormal clot or precipitate, contamination, visible moldy, foreign matter, insects or parasite can be permitted; because of bad hygiene, poor quality or improper processing process control.
+Foods for sale shall exhibit normal, reasonably acceptable characteristics, flavor and color, and shall not exhibit discoloration, uncharacteristic odor or flavor, abnormal coagulation or precipitation, contamination, visible mold, foreign matter, insects, or parasites resulting from poor hygiene, poor quality or improper processing control.

 Article 4

-The maximum levels of metals, mycotoxins, other contaminants and toxins in foods, except as foods which have their own sanitation standards, shall meet the “Sanitation Standard for Contaminants and Toxins in Food”.
+Unless otherwise specified by other standards, the maximum levels of metals, mycotoxins, other contaminants and toxins in foods shall comply with the “Sanitation Standards for Contaminants and Toxins in Foods”.

 Article 5